a-p-f/SimpleModal/README.md

 We provide [AlertModal.css](./extras/AlertModal.css), which you can use on your SimpleModal child pages.
 Feel free to use these as a starting point, and edit as desired.

 ## Things We Might Add Later

-### SimpleModal.reload/replace
-Load a new iframe (no animations), and replace current one.
-Ensures no new history entries created (like location.reload/replace), and ensures no "iframe flicker" (which seems to happend consistently in Chrome when navigating iframe)

 ### SimpleModal.getChild() -> Window | null